 - If you’re going out into the desert or mountains away from the main roads, you might want to consider renting a satellite phone from a suitable US rental outfit.
-It’s a relatively cheap (maybe $50 per week) and easy way to ensure that if your car breaks down on that enticing little side track in Death Valley, you can get help without waiting a week for the next vehicle to come by… because there certainly won’t be any mobile coverage out there (I’m speaking from personal experience, here).
+It’s a relatively cheap (maybe $80 per week) and easy way to ensure that if your car breaks down on that enticing little side track in Death Valley, you can get help without waiting a week for the next vehicle to come by… because there certainly won’t be any mobile coverage out there (I’m speaking from personal experience, here).

 - If you’re using a landline (from a hotel or a payphone), there’s quite a choice of local and long distance telephone companies in this country.
 I can’t describe them all here or how to select or use them, but most local telephone books will have a section on how to access long-distance and other carriers.
 In my experience if you don’t know what you’re doing, you’re better off sticking with one of the larger, better-known carriers like AT&T or Sprint for toll calls, and the default local carrier for local access.